LamekaRjeggr/nostr-obsidian-graph/README.md

 ## Support

 For issues and feature requests, please use the GitHub repository's issue tracker.
+There are plenty of issues and help is welcome. :)